hololinked-dev/hololinked/README.md

 Events can stream live data without polling or push data to a client whose generation in time is uncontrollable.

-In WoT Terminology, such an event becomes specified as an event affordance (or a description of what the event represents and how to subscribe to it) with subprotocol SSE (HTTP-SSE):
+In WoT Terminology, such an event becomes specified as an event affordance (or a description of what the event represents and how to subscribe to it) with subprotocol SSE:

 ```JSON
 "intensity_measurement_event": {